About the role

 - Organised with excellent time-management skills

-Worth thousands of dollars, the training in this fellowship is offered free of charge as participants will help fundraise for Climate for Change as part of their project work.
-Participants will need to cover the costs of the retreat (accommodation, food and transport).
-This cost is yet to be finalised, but will be below $500.
+Worth thousands of dollars, the training in this Fellowship is offered free of charge as participants will help fundraise for Climate for Change as part of their project work.
+Participants will need to cover the costs of the retreat.
+This cost is yet to be finalised, but will be below $100.
 Some full and partial scholarships will be made available to applicants based on need.